crossplane/crossplane/design/design-doc-external-secret-stores.md

 store (a.k.a. `external-name`).
 This identifier could be split into two different parts:
   - **A name**: A unique name within a scope/group.
-  - **A scope/group identifier**: Specific to Secret Store.
+  - **A scope/group identifier**: Specific to secret store.
 For example, `namespace` in _Kubernetes_, a parent `path` in _Vault_ and a `region` for _AWS Secret Manager_.
 - **Additional configuration** to reach to the store like its endpoint and